 Looking for an engaging, interactive motivational speaker?
-Located near Colorado Springs, Laura (Benjamin) Lollar has spoken for large audiences and small teams throughout Colorado, the U.S., Canada, Germany and Great Britain.
-She has presented for organizations including the U.S. Army, Spectranetics, Junior Achievement, Cabela’s, General Services Administration (GSA), Paint Brush Hills Metropolitan District, National High School Rodeo Association and law enforcement among many others.
+Located near Colorado Springs, Laura Lollar has spoken for large audiences and small teams throughout Colorado, the U.S., Canada, Germany and Great Britain.
+She has presented for organizations including the U.S. Army, Spectranetics, Junior Achievement, Cabela’s, General Services Administration (GSA), and Paint Brush Hills Metropolitan District among many others.

 Laura’s programs are lively, interactive, entertaining and substantive with practical tips for sound leadership, communication and customer service skills.
 She has presented for conferences, sales meetings, marketing summits, leadership retreats, dinner keynote events, general and breakout sessions, staff and leadership development trainings and teambuilding.

 POPULAR SPEAKER TOPICS & PROGRAMS